• Sat. Mar 29th, 2025

 Things to do in Florence

 What are your plans for visiting Florence?
-Did you already make a list of things to do in Florence?
-We shall help you to discover this unique Italian city, a museum under the open air.
+Have you already made a list of things to do in Florence?
+We shall help you discover this unique Italian city, a museum in the open air.

-Florence is located on the banks of Arno River and is the center of Tuscany.
+Florence is located on the banks of the Arno River and is the center of Tuscany.

-The name of Florence is translated from Italian as “in blossom”.
-According to historical data the city was founded in 59 B.C., which makes it the oldest city in the center of Europe.
+Florence’s name is translated from Italian as “in blossom.”
+According to historical data, the city was founded in 59 B.C., making it the oldest city in the center of Europe.

-To visit Florence from Rome, you would need to drive across the regions of Lazio, Umbria and amazing Tuscany.
+To visit Florence from Rome, you would need to drive through the regions of Lazio, Umbria, and the amazing Tuscany.

-Of course this is another great opportunity to explore the most fascinating places of Italy.
+Of course, this is another excellent opportunity to explore the most fascinating places of Italy.

-Upon arrival in Florence, visit Michelangelo Square – this is a perfect location for some spectacular images of the city from one of the highest points of Florence.
+Upon arrival in Florence, visit Michelangelo Square, a perfect location for some spectacular images of the city from one of the highest points of Florence.

-After that you can visit Florence city center and explore Santa Croce Square with its amazing Basilica.
+After that, you can visit Florence’s city center and explore Santa Croce Square with its impressive Basilica.

-For more things to do in Florence within a day, we would recommend visiting Florentine Leather stores, go to Cathedral Square, Duomo of Santa Maria del Fiore (The Dome), check Saint John’s Baptistery and Giotto’s Bellower.
-Also you can take walking tour to Ponte Vecchio (the Old Bridge) and Signoria Square.
+For more things to do in Florence within a day, we recommend visiting Florentine Leather stores, going to Cathedral Square, the Duomo of Santa Maria del Fiore (The Dome), and checking out Saint John’s Baptistery and Giotto’s Bellower.
+You can also take a walking tour to Ponte Vecchio (the Old Bridge) and Signoria Square.

 Things to do in Florence